ahmadajmi/rtl-article/README.md

 aside { float: right; }
 ```

-Now for the RTL direction we should do the same thing above but in the oppisite direction or to mirror the layout, this will be the code to overide the original style in the same file.
+Now for the RTL direction we should do the same thing above but in the opposite direction or to mirror the layout, this will be the code to override the original style in the same file.

 ``` css
 // app.css